bp4mc2/fbm-in-rdf/README.md

 In the paper [Towards Key Principes of Fact Based Thinking Methods and Protocols](https://www.researchgate.net/publication/330922696_Towards_Key_Principles_of_Fact_Based_Thinking_Methods_and_Protocols), Stijn Hoppenbrouwers, Erik Proper and Maurice Nijssen go a step further and imply that, although Fact Based Modelling hasn't become mainstream, many conceptual modellers follow (most of) the principes of Fact Based Thinking.

-Semantic modeling, using the RDF web standards like RDFS, OWL, SKOS and SHACL, is a type of conceptual modelling that has become mainstream, as it is take up by all the major players in the web community, like Google, Microsoft, Facebook and Amazon.
+Semantic modeling, using the RDF web standards like RDFS, OWL, SKOS and SHACL, is a type of conceptual modelling that has become mainstream, as it is taken up by all the major players in the web community, like Google, Microsoft, Facebook and Amazon.
 IT research companies like Gartner and Forrester have predicted the need for semantically rich data structures like knowledge graphs and the need for semantically augmented data catalogs.
 Many governmental and commercial organizations are investigating how they can incorporate semantic modelling in their Data Management strategies.

 Creating a semantic model is not that hard.
 But creating a good semantic model is not an easy task.
 This research repository investigates how a Fact Based Thinking approach might help to create good semantic models.
 And at the same time, we will create a formal language for fact based modelling, using *only* the available RDF web standards.
 In this way, we might pave the road for a mainstream adoption of (at least) Fact Based Thinking.